wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-vpns-on-the-choreo-cloud-data-plane.md

 Before deploying the Tailscale proxy in production environments, it is recommended to follow the Tailscale [production best practices](https://tailscale.com/kb/1300/production-best-practices) and [security best practices](https://tailscale.com/kb/1196/security-hardening).

 !!!
 Note
-     Choreo blocks incoming connections from other nodes in your Tailnet to the Tailscale proxy to prevent access to your project’s namespace in the Choreo cloud data plane.
+     {{ product_name }} blocks incoming connections from other nodes in your Tailnet to the Tailscale proxy to prevent access to your project’s namespace in the {{ product_name }} cloud data plane.

 ## Troubleshoot issues